garrettwrong/cuTWED/CONTRIBUTING.rst

 Pull Request Guidelines
 -----------------------

-If you need some code review or feedback while you're developing the code just make the pull request.
+If you need some code review or feedback while you're developing the code just make the pull request as a draft.

 For merging, you should: